-NLCG 11/23 Absence of Ligature alarms on Inpatient Bedroom and Bathroom Doors on Laurel Ward Description If there continues to be no ligature alarms on the bedroom and bathroom doors on the inpatient wards, then there is an increased risk of a patient trying a ligature to the door and there being no alert to staff therefore increasing the risk of serious/ catastrophic self-harm though a suicide attempt.
-Accountable Director North Lincolnshire Care Group Director RCG 1/24 Ligature Risk in Kingfisher Ward 5 x 2 = 10 Description If the Care Group doesn't replace the current doors on Kingfi including the S136 suite, to address the identified ligature risk of serious or catastrophic self-harm through a suicide attemay result in harm to patients and significant legal and reputations consequences for the Trust. k, there is a empt, which Accountable Director Rotherham Care Group Director
+NLCG 11/23 Absence of Ligature alarms on Inpatient Bedroom and Bathroom Doors on Laurel Ward 5 x 2 = 10 Description If there continues to be no ligature alarms on the bedroom and bathroom doors on the inpatient wards, then there is an increased risk of a patient trying a ligature to the door and there being no alert to staff therefore increasing the risk of serious/ catastrophic self-harm though a suicide attempt.
+Accountable Director North Lincolnshire Care Group Director RCG 1/24 Ligature Risk in Kingfisher Ward 5 x 2 = 10 Description If the Care Group doesn't replace the current doors on Kingfisher Ward, including the S136 suite, to address the identified ligature risk, there is a risk of serious or catastrophic self-harm through a suicide attempt, which may result in harm to patients and significant legal and reputational consequences for the Trust.
+Accountable Director Rotherham Care Group Director